Lolitalim/Lolitalim.github.io/_posts/2018-04-08-Josephus-Problem.md

 In the following, $n$ denotes the number of people in the initial circle, and $k$ denotes the count for each step, that is, $k-1$ people are skipped and the $k$th is executed.

 The people in the circle are numbered from $1$ to $n$.
-$k=2$

 We explicitly solve the problem when every second person will be killed, i.e. $k=2$.
-(For the more general case k\neq 2, we outline a solution below.)
+(For the more general case $k=2$, we outline a solution below.)
 We express the solution recursively.

 Let $f(n)$ denote the position of the survivor when there are initially $n$ people (and $k=2$).